 Special Olympics Kansas also produces a monthly Health E-newsletter which is distributed to families, coaches, and local program directors.
 To register for the E-newsletter please contact firstname.lastname@example.org

-Health and Wellness Programs are funded in part by grants from Amerigroup, Sunflower Health, United Healthcare and the Walmart State Giving Foundation.
+Health and Wellness Programs are funded in part by grants from Amerigroup, Sunflower Health, and United Healthcare.